Power influences our communication

 - I have power over the university because I teach many classes, get good reviews from students and teachers and I’m cheap (compared to tenure track professors).

 Here’s an interesting concept: No group member is powerless.
 Even if you don’t exert any power you still influence the team’s attainment of goals.
-If you just sit on your thumb you are influencing the group’s attainment of goals as much as if you pitched in to help.
+If you just sit on your thumbs you are influencing the group’s attainment of goals as much as if you pitched in to help.

 Power isn’t limited to one source.